cravenmcin-alt/Abythral-AFCE/README.md

 fully documented in this repository.

-Absolutely — I can rewrite your Abythral AFCE whitepaper with **the missing mathematical equations explicitly incorporated**, while preserving all your original technical content and structure.
-I’ll add formal equations for the key concepts: the **Equation of Quantum Consciousness (EQC)**, **Non-Signal Interaction (NSI)**, and **Constraint Resolution (CR)**, linking them to the described operational processes.

-Here’s the enhanced version:

----

-# **ABYTHRAL AFCE – Advanced Financial Cognition Engine**
+ABYTHRAL AFCE – Advanced Financial Cognition Engine**

 *"Legitimate intelligence does not seek the signal within the noise; it resolves the constraints that make the signal inevitable."*
 — Dennis Norman Brown, Architect